 Summary of what you need

 This year will see Royal Ascot being broadcast on ITV as part of their ITV Racing programme.
-It will also be available to stream on the ITV Hub, both live and on-demand.
+It will also be available to stream on ITVX, both live and on-demand.

 But if you are abroad, you will not be able to do this without using a VPN connected to a British server.
 In this article, we have explained how to do this as well as make some recommendations of the best VPNs to use.

-Sign up for one of these and follow our simple instructions and you too can enjoy the jewel in the crown of British horse racing from wherever you are in the world.
+Sign up for one of these (I recommend ExpressVPN) and follow our simple instructions and you too can enjoy the jewel in the crown of British horse racing from wherever you are in the world.

 30-day money back guarantee